zippyy/myblog/content/post/battle-of-the-text-editors/index.md

 So I am only a day or so into using VS Code and so far I have only been editing posts, pages, and making changes to config files for this site but so far I am realy enjoying it, In fact I am writing this post in VS Code.
 I will do a follow up post after I have had sufficient time to use it and report back my comparison of pros and cons between Sublime Text and VS Code.

+Another big plus for me that VS Code checks the box on is the ability to commit and push directly to github from within the application, Now I am not sure if Sublime Text has this functionality and I am actually going to check and edit this post with and update, but thats is a huge work flow gain for me and I didnt realize that it was something I wanted or how important is really was to my work flow until I started playing with VS Code.

 Let me know in the comments or over on the [Forums](https://forum.techrelay.xyz/) with your choice of editor + extensions!

 So long and Thanks for all the Fish!